-The CTSI’s vision is to be the strongest advocate for research that represents the needs of our diverse populations by creating superior resources that can reliably be transferred to the national CTSA Network.
+The BU CTSI’s vision is to be the strongest possible advocate for and participant in translational research that serves the health needs of our diverse patient populations by creating superior resources that can be integrated with the national CTSA network.

 Vision for Workforce Development.
 A successful research enterprise requires talented, creative investigators working within research teams.
 The teams should be comprised of trained professionals, faculty and scholars all with clearly defined responsibilities who meet appropriate competencies and have opportunities to grow professionally.
 Our first global vision is to optimize the success of research teams by providing each member of the team with the necessary training, competencies and accreditation for career development, including participatory and leadership skills in team science.
 We view this a particular strength of the BU CTSI.

 Vision for a Translational Research Environment.
 Our vision of a research environment or community rests in the power of inclusiveness.
 We are committed to the concept that stakeholder members of the BU CTSI Hub have an obligation to identify opportunities to improve, by partnering with each other and with other CTSA hubs.
 Locally, these goals are described in our Program Plans.
 Nationally, our goal is to create at least one new inter-Hub collaboration each year.
 This goal is a standing agenda item in every External Advisory Committee and each monthly Executive Committee meeting in which we explore how to best engage the full spectrum of our community (universities, hospitals, health care settings, scientists, clinicians, patients, advocates, trainees, research teams, foundations, NIH and industry).
 We actively incentivize and reward new ideas with institutional resources.